dougabugg/python-recursive-descent-parser/README.rst

 Python Recursive Descent Parser
 ===============================

 A quick and dirty Recursive Descent Parser written using Python 3.
 The frontend abuses python's `data model <https://docs.python.org/3/reference/datamodel.html#special-method-names>`_ to make grammar definitions partially legible and easier to write.
 After a grammar is defined, it can be used to convert text into a parse tree.
+Error handling is pretty mature, with built in support for printing the position in the source where parsing failed, and a partial parse tree is accesible when failure occurs.
+The entire package is still in alpha, there is lots of room for improvements (there are no tests for one thing).
+If you are using this project, I would love to hear any feedback!

 Getting Started
 ===============